klovetri/klovetri.github.io/_posts/2019-07-13-Winnipeg-St.-Malo.md

 bigimg: /img/SMalo.jpg
 tags: []
 ---
-The above photo is the St Malo dam at the Rat River. this Dame makes the reservoir know as [St. Malo Lake](https://www.travelmanitoba.com) a popular summer camping destination
+The above photo is the St Malo dam at the Rat River.
+This Dam makes the reservoir know as [St. Malo Lake](https://www.travelmanitoba.com) a popular summer camping destination.

 **July 13, 2019**